pmorrell/SNP_Context/README.md

 * **referenceGenome (String)**: The complete path (pwd -P) of your reference genome.

-* **Output location (String)**: The output location of your files, a project dirtory is created at this location.
-If no locatation is specified, then directory and files will be saved at the same location as the input file.
+* **Output location (String)**: The output location of your files, a project directory is created at this location.
+If no location is specified, then directory and files will be saved at the same location as the input file.

 ### MSI options for config file
 * **MSI Mode (Boolean, true or false)**: If true, then the script will automatically submit your job to PBS job scheduler and allows for the user to save the output text files to MSI S3 tier two storage.